zylon-ai/private-gpt/README.md

 ```

 Then, download the LLM model and place it in a directory of your choice:
 - LLM: default to [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
-If you prefer a different GPT4All-J compatible model, just download it and reference it in your `.env` file.
+If you prefer a different GPT4All-J compatible model, download one from [here](https://gpt4all.io/index.html) and reference it in your `.env` file.

 Copy the `example.env` template into `.env`
 ```shell